ACI-Rental/backend/README.md

 ##### Method 1
 1. Open the package manager.

-2. In the package manager console set `Default Project` to `ACI.Images` and run `Update-Database`
+2. In the package manager console set `Default Project` to `ACI.Images` and run `Update-Database`.

-3. Change the `Default Project` to `ACI.Products` and run `Update-Database`
+3. Change the `Default Project` to `ACI.Products` and run `Update-Database`.

-4. Change the `Default Project` to `ACI.Reservations` and run `Update-Database`
+4. Change the `Default Project` to `ACI.Reservations` and run `Update-Database`.

 #### Method 2
 1. In a new terminal run `dotnet ef --version` to ensure dotnet ef CLI tools are installed.
 If they're not installed run `dotnet tool install --global dotnet-ef` and update it after with `dotnet toolupdate --global dotnet-ef`.
-2. Inside a terminal navigate to `ACI.Images` and run `dotnet ef update-database`
+2. Inside a terminal navigate to `ACI.Images` and run `dotnet ef update-database`.
-4. Inside a terminal navigate to `ACI.Products` and run `dotnet ef update-database`
+4. Inside a terminal navigate to `ACI.Products` and run `dotnet ef update-database`.
-5. Inside a terminal navigate to `ACI.Reservations` and run `dotnet ef update-database`
+5. Inside a terminal navigate to `ACI.Reservations` and run `dotnet ef update-database`.

 ---
-3. Once everything has been set up, run the following projects: `ACI.Images`, `ACI.Products`, `ACI.Reservations`, `OcelotAPIGateWay`
+3. Once everything has been set up, run the following projects: `ACI.Images`, `ACI.Products`, `ACI.Reservations`, `ACI.Gateway` .

-The gateway will be available at `https://localhost:5001`
+4. Once you navigate to `localhost:3000`.
+And click on `SurfConext`.
+5. Navigate to `SurfConext test IDP` and login with username: `staff1` and password `staff1`.
+6. You are now logged in.

 # Contributing
 Please refer to the [CONTRIBUTING.md](https://github.com/ACI-Rental/docs/blob/main/CONTRIBUTING.md) in the [docs repository](https://github.com/ACI-Rental/docs) for more information